8020admin/tim-burton-docuseries/WEBFLOW_INTEGRATION.md

 - ✅ **One backend endpoint** (`/auth/session`) for token verification
 - ✅ **Single source of truth** - Firebase `onAuthStateChanged` listener
 - ✅ **Unified localStorage** - One key (`timBurtonSession`) with consistent schema
+- ✅ **Attribute-based interactions** - No IDs or classes for JavaScript
 - ✅ **Proper error handling** - Clear error messages and loading states
 - ✅ **No patchwork** - Clean separation of concerns